Title 1 Funding - Every Student Succeeds Act

-Title I is a federally funded program which provides supplemental funds to schools.
-Title I programs are designed to help students achieve proficiency on challenging state academic achievement standards, and to assist eligible students to meet their educational goals.
-Yorkville School District 115's Title I programs are designed to help provide early intervention support at the K - 8 level.
+Title I is a federally funded program that provides supplemental funds to schools.
+Title I programs are designed to help students achieve proficiency on challenging state academic achievement standards, and to assist eligible students in meeting their educational goals.
+Yorkville CUSD 115's Title I programs are designed to help provide early intervention support at the K-8 level.
 Funds are distributed to schools that have the highest poverty rate and will support services and programs that focus on children who are failing or who are most at risk of failing to meet state and academic standards.
-Schools qualify for Schoolwide Title I funding if the low-income rate of the school is above 40%.
-Schools that have a poverty rate below 40%, but have the highest poverty rate in the district may qualify for Targeted Assisted Title I funds.
-All of the Yorkville Schools that have qualified for Title I, have qualified as Targeted Assisted Schools.
+Schools qualify for School wide Title I funding if the low-income rate of the school is above 40 percent.
+Schools that have a poverty rate below 40 percent, but have the highest poverty rate in the district, may qualify for Targeted Assisted Title I funds.
+All of the schools in District 115 that qualified for Title I, qualified as Targeted Assisted Schools.

 Which D115 Schools are Title I?

 - Yorkville Grade School

 - Yorkville Intermediate School

 How are Title I Funds Used?